Qazzian/SWTracker/readme.md

 ## Grunt tasks

-In most cases you will want to run the default task for a one off build or `doWatch`, which will run all the tasks and then watch for file changes, running the appropriate tasks on the fly.
+In most cases you will want to run the default task for a one off build or `watch`, which will run all the tasks and then watch for file changes, running the appropriate tasks on the fly.
 For a full list of available tasks run `grunt --help` in the project root.